Carvone

 Carvone is a member of a family of chemicals called terpenoids.
 Carvone is found naturally in many essential oils, but is most abundant in the oils from seeds of caraway (Carum carvi), spearmint (Mentha spicata), and dill.

 Uses

+Food applications

 Both carvones are used in the food and flavor industry.
+As the compound most responsible for the flavor of caraway, dill, and spearmint, carvone has been used for millennia in food.
+Food applications are mainly met by carvone made from limonene.
 R-(−)-Carvone is also used for air freshening products and, like many essential oils, oils containing carvones are used in aromatherapy and alternative medicine.
-S-(+)-Carvone has shown a suppressant effect against high-fat diet induced weight gain in mice.

-Food applications

-As the compound most responsible for the flavor of caraway, dill and spearmint, carvone has been used for millennia in food.
-Wrigley's Spearmint Gum and spearmint flavored Life Savers are major users of natural spearmint oil from Mentha spicata.
-Caraway seed is extracted with alcohol to make the European drink Kümmel.

 Agriculture

 S-(+)-Carvone is also used to prevent premature sprouting of potatoes during storage, being marketed in the Netherlands for this purpose under the name Talent.

 Insect control

 R-(−)-Carvone has been approved by the U.S. Environmental Protection Agency for use as a mosquito repellent.